greg-raven/Impeachment-Chronicles/_posts/2022-07-29-assaulting-trump-supporters.md

 The House Select Committee on January 6th hired Przygoda in June 2022 to assist the staging of a series of hearings televised to the American public, many in prime time.
 Przygoda previously worked for ABC News, Bloomberg, and Good Morning America.

-On the afternoon Trump's inauguration --- as AntiFa activists rampaged through the nation's capital --- Przygoda tweeted that he would be "getting this new attachment for my car when I drive around Trump country…" Included in the tweet was a short, black-and-white animation, or "gif," of a car punching pedestrians as it passes with an automatic, metal arm.
+On the afternoon Trump's inauguration --- as AntiFa activists rampaged through the nation's capital --- Przygoda tweeted that he would be "getting this new attachment for my car when I drive around Trump country ..."
+Included in the tweet was a short, black-and-white animation, or "gif," of a car punching pedestrians as it passes with an automatic, metal arm.

 Similarly, in November of 2016, while appearing to reference a variety of movies including Men in Black, he created a scenario whereby then Vice President-elect Mike Pence gets punched in the head.

-""welcome to Miami!" *punches Pence in the head as he climbs out of his spacecraft*," he wrote to his Twitter followers.
+"'welcome to Miami!' *punches Pence in the head as he climbs out of his spacecraft*," he wrote to his Twitter followers.

 The January 6th committee's recent production staff hire is also an Emmy-nominated news producer whose résumé includes stints as a producer and editor at outlets including Bloomberg and ABC News.